sktime/sktime/docs/source/developer_guide/deprecation.rst

             y_pred = prediction_logic(old_parameter)
             return y_pred

-Step 3: after deprecation period
+Step 2: after deprecation period
 --------------------------------

+This step is done by the release manager, either by merging a prepared PR, or by carrying out the TODO action.

 .. code:: python